 Merriam's Kangaroo Rat (Dipodomys merriami)

-Description: Merriam's Kangaroo Rats (Dipodomys merriami) are small for kangaroo rats (head and body: 3-4 inches; tail: 5-6 inches; total length to about 10 inches). color pale yellowish brown above, white below.
+Description: Merriam's Kangaroo Rats are small for kangaroo rats (head and body: 3-4 inches; tail: 5-6 inches; total length to about 10 inches).
+Color pale yellowish brown above, white below.
 Tail tuft dark.
 Hind foot with 4 toes; toes are clearly visible through the hairs.
 Tail dark with light stripes on the sides; white stripes wider than dark stripes.
 Around Las Vegas, this is the small, 4-toed k-rat.

 Diet: Feeds primarily on dry seeds; also eats some green vegetation when available.
 Does not require free water; can metabolize water from a diet of dry seeds.